 Sikhia is followed by Ardaas, a prayer that is recited by Sikhs on a daily basis.
 The entire congregation stands to offer these prayers to their Guru and reflects on their inner values.
 Additional prayers, such as vaak or hukam, may also be read at this time by opening a random page in the sacred text and starting to read from the right-hand side.
 One ardas is performed at the beginning just after sikhiya and the other at the end, right before kara prashad is served.

 Laavan is pheras in an Anand Karaj.
-There are only 4 pheras in a Sikh wedding, as opposed to 7 in other North Indian cultures.
+There are only 4 pheras in the Sikh wedding traditions, as opposed to 7 in other North Indian cultures.
 Before the Laavan, the bride’s father comes and places a dupatta in her daughter’s hands and presents the other end of the pallu to the groom.
 This is done while a hymn is sung by the priests and this sweet, emotional moment is referred to as the pallu ceremony.
 The officiator then announces that ‘the laavan path will begin’ and the bride & groom are asked to circle around the ‘Guru Granth Sahib’ clockwise.
 After each round, they listen to the path and say a short prayer.
 As the couple does the laavan, the bride’s close male relatives stand behind the Guru Granth Sahib and tap her shoulders, implying passing along their daughter to the groom’s family.
 After a couple more hymns and formalities, the priest announces Shadi ho hate, which basically translates to the wedding ceremony has been completed.
 This is followed by another short prayer (ardas) and the officiating member reading from the Guru Granth Sahib, in which the bride, groom, and family members listen intently as it dictates the significant meaning of their lives.
 In the end, the priest shouts ‘Vahe Guru Ji Ki Khalsa, Vahe Guru Ji Ki Fateh’ and the other members can join in this sacramental cheering.

 At the closing of the Guru Granth Sahib, kara prasad (wheat halwa) is served to the congregation by a group of men – either from the Gurudwara or family members.
 To receive, you will be given a napkin and should cup your hands together, just like in a prayer, to show respect to this sacred offering.
 After the guests have dispersed, they go straight to the langar (community kitchen) where lunch is served.
 The menu in the Gurudwara doesn’t include meat and alcohol as it’s banned by the religion.
 Although, the reception and other wedding events do serve them.